For content information:

 During the second half of the minor, you will work in a project on a real life mobile robotic application.
 You will do this in a team of fellow minor students and you will use an agile, Scrum-alike approach.
 In the minor we work together with many companies and research projects that we carry out in cooperation with many companies and knowledge organizations.
 These companies and projects will provide the assignments for the minor projects.

-The minor offers the following theory/practical modules:
+The minor offers the following theory/practical courses:

-- Mobile Robotics Architectures
+* Mobile Robotics Architectures

-- Machine learning and perception
+* Machine learning and perception

-- Electronics for Robotics
+* Electronics for Robotics

 Type of minor